Setting up HTTP Proxy

 - Select the active Wi-Fi connection.

-- On the Server field, enter a HTTP Proxy IP address.
-You can get the list of our HTTP proxy IP addresses on our Network Details page.
+- On the Server field, enter a HTTP Proxy hostname or IP address.
+You can get the list of our HTTP proxy hostname or IP addresses on our Network Details page.

 - On Port, enter 443

 I am using an HTTP proxy to stream content but am still being geo-restricted

 Make sure you are using an appropriate proxy server.
 For example if you wish to access Hulu or another US channel, use a proxy server located in the US.
 If you are connecting to an appropriate server, you may also need to do the following: